yangchen1/docs/source/developer/developer-setup.md

 1. Install and setup Docker Toolbox
     1. Install [Docker Toolbox](https://www.docker.com/products/docker-toolbox)
-    2. Run the `Docker Quickstart Terminal` and let it configure `default` machine
+    2. Run the `Docker Quickstart Terminal` and let it configure the `default` machine
-    3. Get `default` IP by run `docker-machine ip default` in the terminal
+    3. Get the `default` IP by running `docker-machine ip default` in the terminal
-    4. Add the line `<Docker-IP> dockerhost` to `C:\Windows\System32\drivers\etc\hosts` using editor with administrator privilege
+    4. Add the line `<Docker-IP> dockerhost` to `C:\Windows\System32\drivers\etc\hosts` (needs administrator privilege)
 2. Install and setup Node.Js
     1. Download and install from [https://nodejs.org/](https://nodejs.org/)
-    2. Open `Node.js command prompt` and run `npm config set cache <short-path>` to set npm global cache to shorter path, the default path will likely cause path over 255 characters.
+    2. Open `Node.js command prompt` and run `npm config set cache <short-path>` to set npm global cache to a shorter path, the default path will likely cause the path to be over 255 characters.
 3. Download and install Go from [https://golang.org/dl/](https://golang.org/dl/)
 4. Install and setup MSYS2
     1. Download and install from [https://msys2.github.io/](https://msys2.github.io/)
-    2. Following the page's instruction to update MSYS2 packages
+    2. Follow the page's instructions to update MSYS2 packages
 5. Fork Mattermost on GitHub.com from [https://github.com/mattermost/platform](https://github.com/mattermost/platform), then do the following in Git Bash:
     1. `cd ~/go`
     2. `mkdir -p src/github.com/mattermost`